Help us imagine what's next

-On Thursday 16 May 2019, QUT hosted its second annual Giving Day; a fundraiser to ‘Imagine what’s next’ as we celebrate 30 years of QUT.
+On Thursday, 20 May 2021, QUT will host its third annual Giving Day, a fundraiser to ‘Imagine what’s next’.

 You helped so much!